 The Scolnik House is one block down, at 504 W. Clay Ave.
 It’s open May through October.

 Next to the Scolnik House is the Fire Barn Museum. inside you’ll find an antique fire truck, and plenty of fire memorabilia.
 Upstairs shows the living quarters and is worth a look.

 The Fire Barn is open May through October, at 510 W. Clay Ave.

 Hackley & Hume Historic Site

 These homes are immense, grandiose, and extraordinarily preserved.
-I’ve visited many times over the years and I always learn something new.
+I’ve visited the Hackley House many times over the years and I always learn something new.
 Under a constant state of restoration, visitors can only enter with guides.
 Be sure to stop into the City Barn located between the two homes to purchase your tickets and inquire about times.

 For up to date hours on all of the Lakeshore Museum locations mentioned above, visit here.